PaddlePaddle/docs/doc/fluid/beginners_guide/index_en.rst

 PaddlePaddle (PArallel Distributed Deep LEarning) is a simple, efficient and extensible deep learning framework.

-Please refer to  `PaddlePaddle Github <https://github.com/PaddlePaddle/Paddle>`_ for details, and  `release note <../release_note_en.html>`_ for features incorporated in current version.
+Please refer to  `PaddlePaddle Github <https://github.com/PaddlePaddle/Paddle>`_ for details, and  `Release Note <../release_note_en.html>`_ for features incorporated in current version.

-For beginners of PaddlePaddle, the following documentation will tutor you about installing PaddlePaddle:

-- `Installation Manuals <../beginners_guide/install/index_en.html>`_ ：Installation on Ubuntu/CentOS/Windows/MacOS is supported.

-If you have been armed with certain level of deep learning knowledge, and it happens to be the first time to try PaddlePaddle, the following cases of model building will expedite your learning process:
+Let's start with studying basic concept of PaddlePaddle:

-- `Programming with Fluid <../beginners_guide/programming_guide/programming_guide_en.html>`_ ： Core concepts and basic usage of Fluid
+- `Basic Concept <../beginners_guide/basic_concept/index_en.html>`_ ： introduce the basic concept and usage of Paddle

-- `Deep Learning  Basics <../beginners_guide/basics/index_en.html>`_： This section encompasses various fields of fundamental deep learning knowledge, such as image classification, customized recommendation, machine translation, and examples implemented by Fluid are provided.
+If you have mastered the basic concept of Paddle and you expect to model and build your own network according to the actual problems, you can refer to some details of the use of paddle in the Coding Practice :

+- `Coding Practice <../beginners_guide/coding_practice/index_en.html>`_ ： introduce how to model and build your own network for practical problems

 ..  toctree::